 This best browser for dApps supports networks and assets such as TRX, CBK, and ETH, but many others are planned to come on board in the near future.

-It’s safe to say that Opera is at the forefront of new technologies and fully embraces the concept of decentralization through a tailored browsing experience that includes a privacy VPN, an ad-blocker, a crypto wallet, and strict security measures.
+It’s safe to say that Opera One is at the forefront of new technologies and fully embraces the concept of decentralization through a tailored browsing experience that includes a privacy VPN, an ad-blocker, a crypto wallet, and a native AI.

 Just when we thought we’ve seen it all, Opera manages to surprise us once again.
 Recently, Opera decided to take things even further on the evolutionary ladder and launched a separate, Web 3.0 dedicated browser called the Crypto Browser.